rafspiny/MEDOC/README.md

 Plus, if you have already a user to access the DB you wish to create you can change the `schema` file to reflect that.
 You can change the DB_USER and the DB_PASSWORD fields with the following command.
+You can change other option of the database connection as well.
 Suppose your credentials are: my_custom_user/my_secret_password

 ```bash